Brazilian Jiu-Jitsu Kimono Buyer’s Guide

 Now that you have your gi, how do you take care of it?
 It drives me nuts when I hear people complain about the cost of gi’s, then as soon as they get one, they completely ignore the care instructions and ruin their gi.
 Whether you are buying a cheap or expensive gi, proper care can add years to the life of it.
 Make sure you always follow the below steps:

 • Cold water wash: Only wash your gi in cold water.
 People think the concern is that hot water will shrink your gi.
 This is actually a misconception.
 Heat makes things expand.
-I am sure you remember that from elementary school.
 The concern here is that heat can break down cotton fibers and over time, weaken your gi.
 If your gi material becomes weakened, it can rip.
 Cold water will get your gi clean without damaging the cotton fibers.

 • Never use bleach: Bleach will remove stains, but it does so by destroying fabric fibers.
 This will weaken your gi and increase the likelihood of rips.